fpapado/reverie/README.md

 Finally, there are a few ways of implementing Service Workers in Ember.
 I went with
 [broccoli-serviceworker](https://github.com/jkleinsc/broccoli-serviceworker),
-but ther might be more powerful tools in the future.
+but there might be more powerful tools in the future.

 ## Prerequisites